≡ Menu

 Treatment of Squamous Cell Carcinoma in Dogs

-If the vet diagnoses your dog with SCC then you will have to consider the treatment options.
-Most likely, this is going to involve one type of surgical excision or the other.
+If the vet diagnoses your dog with SCC, you must consider the treatment options.
+Most likely, this will involve one type of surgical excision or the other.
 You can do:

 • Cryotherapy (freezing of the mole).